Shopify/checkout-sheet-kit-android/README.md

 // ... other functions, incl. processCustomEvent(event)
 ```

+_Note_: You will likely need to augment these events with customer/session information derived from app state.

 _Note: The `customData` attribute of CustomPixelEvent can take on any shape.
 As such, this attribute will be returned as a String.
 Client applications should define a custom data type and deserialize the `customData` string into that type._